 But we started to tell you about the party.
 From 5 o’clock on that Sunday afternoon in the mansion at 1782 North Orange Drive, informality reigned.
 There were no speeches — that is, not the kind the average man mulls over for a week and of which in his memory as he stands on his feet at the zero second not a trace remains.
 But there was much speech in the form of conversation, of greetings to old friends and associates, or renewal of friendships and of repledging the bond that for nearly twenty years has held under one banner these masters of the camera.
 The only stipulation the [ASC] board had made was as to the starting hour.
 The closing hour was represented [on the invitation] by three dots.
 And of course there were to be cocktails...

-Other than some minor modifications, the Clubhouse remained virtually unchanged for all of these years.
-Here's a shot, from another angle, taken in the 1980s.
+Other than some minor modifications, the exterior of the Clubhouse remained virtually unchanged for all of these years.
+Here’s a shot, from another angle, taken in the 1980s:

 On May 7, 2008, The ASC hosted a groundbreaking ceremony before launching a major renovation of the Clubhouse:

-“Every ASC member has been inspired by our heritage,” said Owen Roizman, chairman of the ASC Building Committee.
-“We all share an obligation to preserve and enhance that legacy for the next generation.”
+“Every ASC member has been inspired by our heritage,” said Owen Roizman, ASC — chair of the Building Committee.
+“We all share an obligation to preserve and enhance that legacy for the next generation.

-“It's exciting that after 70 years of owning this historic house, the ASC is expanding and improving it,” said Los Angeles city council member Eric Garcetti, whose district included Hollywood.
+“It’s exciting that after 70 years of owning this historic house, the ASC is expanding and improving it,” said attending Los Angeles city council member Eric Garcetti, whose district included Hollywood.
 “I can only imagine the creativity and innovation that has resulted from conversations here, and I’m proud that the oldest operating motion picture society calls Hollywood its home.”
-Today, Garcetti is the mayor of Los Angeles.

-Here are some images of the demo and construction work, taken by Isidore Mankofsky, ASC:
+Here are some images of the extensive demolition and construction work, taken by Isidore Mankofsky, ASC:

 The ASC Clubhouse renovation was completed in 2010, with a re-opening ceremony held on June 3.
-And the facility was soon back in use for activities including ASC dinner meetings, ASC Master Class sessions, meeting between student groups and ASC members providing guidance, and such ambitious events as the recent International Cinematography Summit and Day of Inspiration, the latter of which focused on the growing role of women in cinematography.
+And the facility was soon back in use for activities including ASC dinner meetings, ASC Master Class sessions, Education & Outreach meetings between student groups and ASC members providing guidance, and such ambitious events as the International Cinematography Summit, among many others.

 Over the years, the ASC has collected cameras, lenses, and other artifacts of early motion picture history that have been donated by members and friends of the Society, some of which are on display at the Clubhouse on a rotating basis.
 A unique library of books, photos and other historical documentation and memorabilia are also housed at the site, curated by Steve Gainer, ASC.

-Recently, associate member Jim Jannard donated a rare Mitchell Standard camera — series number 5 off the assembly line.
+Recently, ASC associate member Jim Jannard donated a rare Mitchell Standard camera — serial number 5 off the assembly line.

 And Jim Mitchell (above, on left, with Gainer) — whose father George had been an ASC associate member — entrusted Arthur C. Miller, ASC’s classic Pathé Studio camera to the Society.